1919–20 Montreal Canadiens season: Regular season

 record for goals by one team.

 Georges Vezina came third in the league in goals against average of 4.66 per game.
 Newsy Lalonde led the Canadiens in offence, scoring 37 goals and 9 assists to place second in league scoring to Joe Malone.

-The Canadiens picked up their scoring from the previous season, but gave up more goals on defence and failed to make the playoffs for the first time since the 1914–15 season.
+The Canadiens picked up their scoring from the previous season, but gave up more goals on defence.

 There was no playoffs as the Ottawa Senators won both halves of the season.